-1.15 In light of the commencement of major PWPs (including major infrastructure projects), the LD established dedicated teams to monitor the safety performance of their workplaces.
-Besides, we continued to urge contractors to enhance construction site safety through stepping up inspection and enforcement, as well as promotion and education.
-These included conducting in-depth surprise inspections of the major PWP sites with high risk processes or poor safety performance to scrutinise the safe system of work and safety management system of duty holders.
-We also stepped up participation in site safety management committee meetings of major PWPs to keep close tabs on the projects' occupational safety and health (OSH) conditions and risks, with a view to devising more focused inspection strategies accordingly.
-During the meetings, we gave advice on work processes of higher risk and urged the contractors and relevant duty holders to conduct risk assessments, devise safe working procedures and adopt adequate safety measures with respect to these processes as early as possible.
+1.16 In light of the commencement of major PWPs (including major infrastructure projects), the LD continued to urge contractors to enhance construction site safety through stepping up inspection and enforcement, as well as promotion and education.
+These included conducting in-depth surprise inspections of major PWP sites with high risk processes or poor safety performance to scrutinise the safe system of work and safety management system of duty holders.
+We continued to participate actively in site safety management committee meetings of major PWPs to keep close tabs on the projects' occupational safety and health (OSH) conditions and risks, with a view to devising more focused inspection strategies accordingly.
+During the meetings, we gave advice on work processes of higher risk and urged the contractors and relevant duty holders to conduct risk assessments, devise safe working method statements and implement safety measures as early as possible.
 We also strengthened the coordination with the Development Bureau, works departments and other public works project clients to enhance the site safety measures of major PWPs, with a view to ensuring more effective control of risks by contractors.
 We also launched enforcement operations with the Marine Department on sea-based construction works to deter work practices from contravening safety requirements.